Skip to main content

 Custom Filenames

-Specify a custom filename (without extension):
+Specify a custom filename (without extension, max 200 characters):

 const result = await client.documents.generate({